ZhenjianYang/ZeroAoVoice-PSP/README.md

     3. **Re-compile the scripts**

     About how to decompile/recompile script files, pelease refer to [this projcet](https://github.com/ZhenjianYang/EDDecompiler)
-    And in [this project](https://github.com/ZhenjianYang/SoraVoice), there may be some tools could help during step 2.
+    And in [this project](https://github.com/ZhenjianYang/SoraVoice), there may be some tools useful for step 2.

 3. **Add modified script files to game image**